(( How to... )) Everything For Beginners

 There are 2 types of patterns: Regular and Alpha.
 Both of them are super easy to make and generate.
 The basic difference between alphas and normal bracelets is the way that they are tied.

 A normal pattern has a diagram.
 To read the diagram, use the colors at the top of the bracelet diagram.
-You should always pair up all the strings and always work side to side.
-Working diagonally will get confusing, so it's best to take it row by row.
+You should always pair up all the strings.
 One knot will always be tied over it's neighbor string.
-The little triangles on the sides mean to leave the last two strings to the side and use different pairs.
+The little triangles on the sides mean to leave the first and the last string.
+These skip a row and are used in the next row again.

 An alpha pattern has a grid.
 Instead of tying one knot over it's neighbor, you tie the background string over all the letter strings.
 To make the image, tie the letter string over the background sting when it's time to use the letter string.
 The letter string knots should be the opposite knots used for the background string in that row.
 For further help on alpha bracelets, check out the tutorials on alpha patterns and multicolour alpha patterns.